 What’s the best thing about working in IT sales?

 Whilst it’s not the only motivator for me, the money you have the potential to earn allows me to work towards some of my life goals such as buying a house or giving back to my parents.
 I love to travel so I always try and save up for holidays and seeing new places.

+I have to say my customers are one of the best parts of my job.
 Aston University was one of the first Higher Education customers that I brought on board with us at ANS.
 They came to one of our CIO Roundtables and from there our relationship has blossomed.
-Initially we engaged in an Assessment with the university and then we developed a Cloud project with them.
-Some of our meetings are really relaxed and informal, I have brought along our Head of Cloud Development services to some meetings and I even came up with a really interesting feature to add to their project which they loved (and adopted).
+Initially we engaged in an assessment with the university and then we developed a Cloud project with them.
+Some of our meetings are really relaxed and informal, I have brought along our Head of Digital Services to some meetings and I even came up with a really interesting feature to add to their project which they loved (and adopted).

 What else has helped you to be successful in your career?

 I’m lucky that I’m surrounded by a great group of friends.
 We all have high-demanding (but rewarding) jobs and work hard, so we can appreciate what it’s like for one another.
 All my friends are independent, they have travelled on their own and they earn their own money without relying on others.
 I think it’s really important to surround yourself with like-minded people who want to celebrate your success and see you do well.

 What advice have you got for any women looking to kickstart a career in IT sales?

 Sales is exciting and can be very rewarding, but you’ve got to have something about you if you are going to do well.
 Persistence, resilience and pushing yourself out your comfort zone will pay off.
 Now I have been in the role a few years, I love going to work and I'm grateful for the colleagues and customers I get to work with every day and the really cool, exciting projects we are doing together.
 So best piece of advice is enjoy what you do because no amount of money can keep you in a role if you don’t enjoy it.